econrad003/maze4c/README.md

 Several variants are now available: torus, Moebius strip, cylinder, projective plane, Klein bottle.

-Moore neighborhoods (including diagonal compass directions) are available on the console.  **These will need graphical support.**  They are: Moore grid, 6-connected (hexagonal), 8-connected (octagonal), upsilon (alternating 4- and 8-connected).
+Moore neighborhoods (including diagonal compass directions) are available on the console.
+They are: Moore grid, 6-connected (hexagonal), 8-connected (octagonal), upsilon (alternating 4- and 8-connected).

 ### Theta (or polar or circular) grids